 ✅ Practice excellent hand hygiene

-✅ Remove catheters and lines as soon as they’re no longer needed
+✅ Remove catheters and lines once they’re no longer needed

 ⚠️ Complications of Sepsis

-Your quick interventions as an RN nurse can prevent these deadly outcomes.
+Ultimately, your quick action as an RN nurse can prevent these life-threatening outcomes.
+However, even small delays can have serious consequences.

 🧩 Add This to Your Nursing Bundle